awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 1. For **Security group**, choose or create a security group\.

-   You can use [security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) to control access to your endpoint, much as you use a firewall\.
+   You can use security groups to control access to your endpoint, much as you use a firewall\.
+For more information about security groups, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon VPC User Guide*\.

 1. Choose **Create endpoint**\.

-The following table explains how to find the list of endpoints that your VPC needs to use for outbound communications\.
+The following table explains how to find the list of endpoints that your VPC needs for outbound communications\.

 | Service | Endpoint format | Notes and links |